microsoft/teams-ai/js/samples/04.ai-apps/h.datasource-azureOpenAI/README.md

 ## Summary
 You can deploy to a standalone Teams app (preview) directly from Azure OpenAI Studio, enabling you to bring conversational experience to your users in Teams to improve operational efficiency and democratize access of information.
 This Teams app is configured by default to only users within your Azure account tenant and to personal chat (non-group chat) scenarios.
 See the [Enable your Custom Copilot for Group Chats and Channels](#enable-your-custom-copilot-for-group-chats-and-channels) section to enable group chat scenarios noting that the AI response quality from Azure OpenAI On Your Data has not been fully tested for group chats.

-This guide will show you have the set up your custom copilot for Teams using Azure OpenAI Studio and Teams Toolkit.
+This guide will show you how to set up your custom copilot for Teams using Azure OpenAI Studio and Teams Toolkit.

 ### Prerequisites